helgoboss/helgobox/doc/user-guide.md

 will be displayed once you take the snapshot.
 ReaLearn's own state will grow with every new snapshot mapping, so this can quickly add up and make REAPER/ReaLearn slow!

-###### Last touched target

-This will control whatever target has last been touched in REAPER.
-It's similar to the built-in REAPER action "Adjust last touched FX parameter" but provides the following benefits:

-1. It's applicable to all ReaLearn targets that are learnable (except actions and transport), not just FX parameters.
-2. It offers feedback.

 ###### Automation touch state target

 When you use REAPER's "Touch" automation mode, REAPER needs a way to know if you are currently touching the control